ryokuramoto/ryokuramoto/README.md

 ## 🤝 Let's Connect

-I'm always open to discussing new projects, innovative ideas, or opportunities to contribute to your vision.
-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/ryoh-kuramoto-a94557291/) or visit my [Portfolio](https://www.iotmlfolio.com/) for more information about my work.
+I'm always excited to explore new projects, exchange innovative ideas, or collaborate on opportunities where I can contribute to your vision.
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/ryoh-kuramoto-a94557291/).

 ---